 - Semester 1 - 2016

-1. The ability to critically analyse the various welfare interventions in the lives of children and families
+1. Demonstrate an ability to critically analyse the various welfare interventions in the lives of children and families

-2. Identify and analyse the issues involved in defining child abuse and neglect
+2. Demonstrate an ability to identify and analyse the complex and multi-layered issues involved in defining child abuse and neglect

-3. Describe the social, political and cultural context of child abuse
+3. Demonstrate an ability to describe the social, political and cultural context of child abuse

-5. Analyse the basic assumptions, values, decision making processes and individual experiences of child welfare policy
+5. Demonstrate an ability to analyse the basic assumptions, values, decision making processes and individual experiences of human service interventions and related child welfare policy.

 SPSW1001 or equivalent